abhishekagarwalnpl/QHAL-copy/specs/index.rst

 The operating system for quantum computers Deltaflow.OS, which will be developed within the ISCF NISQ.OS project builds on this open HAL specification.

-The HAL is to be an open standardwhich other parties can also build on.
+The HAL is to be an open standard which other parties can also build on.
 One aim of the ISCF project is to engage in international standardisation efforts with this HAL.